 But there is a simpler problem with the critique of exempting attorney-expert communications from discovery.
 The reality is that under the current Texas rules you hardly ever get any good dirt on the expert anyway.

 Litigators know their communications with testifying experts are discoverable, and they act accordingly.
 They’re not going to email the expert saying “I need you to change part of your report.”
 Lawyers often twist themselves in knots to make sure there are no documents showing the evolution of the expert’s opinions and report.
 They scold the expert if he even thinks of jotting down a few notes on a legal pad.

 And therein lies the problem.
 Jumping through hoops to avoid leaving a paper trail of attorney-expert communications costs time and money.
 Do we really want a rule that incentivizes a lawyer to sit and look over the expert’s shoulder while he types revisions to his report?
-Better to save that time and let lawyers and experts email each other all they want, without fear of how it’s going to look.
+Better to save that time and let lawyers and experts email each other all they want, without fear of a it’s going to look.